-

 Step #2: Attempt to Call/Contact the Number

-After knowing when the phone number in question was deactivated, the next step is to try reaching the contact or call that number.
+After knowing when the local number in question was deactivated, the next step is to try reaching the contact or call that number.

 Doing this will make sure to determine and identify whether someone is already using the number in question.